Nutty

 Let’s recap

 So, there we go.
-You can have as many ISAs as you like, as long as you only pay into one of each type each tax year (6th April to 5th April the next year).
+You can have as many ISAs as you like, and save tax-free into all of them at the same time.

 Every year, you can use your £20,000 ISA allowance however you like across all of the ISAs, except from a maximum of £4,000 per year for Lifetime ISAs.

 For long term saving, we recommend you open a Stocks & Shares ISA.
-You’ll earn a lot more money than a Cash ISA.
+You’ll likely earn a lot more money than a Cash ISA over time.
 They’re super easy to set up and it’s all managed for you by experts.
+Check out all the top options with our guide to the best investment platforms.

 Happy saving!